duvsr01/Grubhub-Simulation/README.md

 # Lab2---014528813
-GrubHub Application - Using React JS, Redux, MongoDB, Kafka
+Prototype of GrubHub Application - Using React, Node.js Redux, MongoDB, Kafka

+This application enables customers to search for restaurants, items and order food online.
+Also, restaurant owners can manage their restaurant operations and orders.
+It also has messaging feature to enable commmunication between customers and owners.